 - All required textbooks are included in the tuition fees, as well as online access to the student portal, electronic library, personal Webster email accounts, etc.

 - Academic Resources support, including Academic Advising, the Writing Center, peer tutoring programs, etc.

 - Student Affairs activities, including most University-sponsored and Student Government Association-sponsored events (on-campus and/or online).

-- Career Services support, including individual coaching for CV writing, internship & job search support, interview preparation, and careers events on campus.
+- Career Services support, including individual coaching for CV writing, internship and job search support, interview preparation and careers events on campus.

 - Student Counseling Services, upon request, for individual support if/when needed.

 - Campus facilities, including access to the computer labs, library, fitness center and media lab.

 Excluded from tuition: Accommodations, meal plans, travel or personal expenses

 Also, campus parking and optional fees for course electives that require additional media equipment or travel are excluded